dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 ### Week 1 : Intro to Crypto.
 **Crypto Hash Functions**
 * Bitcoin hash is 256 bits.
-* Cryptograpic hash fn are hash fns that have the following properties:
+* Cryptograpic hash fn are hash fns that have the following properties :
   * Nobody can find a collision (even though they do exist).
     * Hash useful as a message digest.
 Compare 256 bit hashes to detect same object instead of actually comparing the objects.
   * Hiding : Given H(x), it's impossible to find x.